 All psychiatric care professionals are qualified to treat addiction, but some receive special training to better prepare themselves to address the unique needs of addicts with co-occurring disorders.
 The American Society of Addiction Medicine (ASAM) provides an additional certification for psychiatrists who treat addicts for their addiction/s, for mental health conditions, or both.

 More Questions about Treatment?

 The Demand for Psychiatric Care in Addiction Treatment

 The ability for patients with co-occurring conditions to get help for both conditions at once is an invaluable resource, but psychiatric care has a role in effective treatment for all patients, whether they are part of that 7.7 million with co-occurring disorders or not.

-Physical recovery from addiction happens much quicker than the mental recovery.
+Physical recovery from addiction happens much quicker than mental recovery, which often requires long-term psychiatric care.
 It takes much less time to rid the body of a chemical dependency than to rewire your process of decision making and understand the contributing factors.
 That’s why programs that use detox as their only focus are often unsuccessful: Putting patients back into society after detox means that they are momentary “clean,” but the main causes of the addiction were never addressed.